tedneward/Azgaarnoth/Classes/Rogue/ArcaneTrickster.md

 Starting at 9th level, if you are hidden from a creature when you cast a spell on it, the creature has disadvantage on any saving throw it makes against the spell this turn.

 ## Versatile Trickster
-At 13th level, you gain the ability to distract targets with your Mage Hand.
+At 13th level, you gain the ability to distract targets with your [mage hand](https://www.dndbeyond.com/spells/mage-hand).
 As a bonus action on your turn, you can designate a creature within 5 feet of the spectral hand created by the spell.
 Doing so gives you advantage on attack rolls against that creature until the end of the turn.

 ## Spell Thief
 At 17th level, you gain the ability to magically steal the knowledge of how to cast a spell from another spellcaster.